 An independently formulated co-operative model developed in Germany by Friedrich Wilhelm Raiffeisen and Franz Hermann Schultz-Delitsch.
 Raiffeisen and Schultz-Delitsch originally formed credit unions in 1862.
 Since then the model has grown into other sectors and inspired the growth of financial co-operatives across the world.

 The principles that underpinned co-operatives' way of doing business are still accepted today as the foundations upon which all co-operatives operate.
 These principles have been revised and updated, but remain essentially the same as those practiced by the Pioneers in 1844.

 Today the sector is estimated to have around 1 billion members.
 Co-operatives employ, directly or indirectly, 250 million people around the world.
-The world's top 300 co-operatives by themselves have an estimated global turnover of 2.2 trillion USD, as revealed by the 2014 World Co-operative Monitor.
+The world's top 300 co-operatives by themselves have an estimated global turnover of 2.53 trillion USD (2533,1 Bn), as revealed by the 2016 World Co-operative Monitor.

 The International Co-operative Alliance